Medicare Part C

-Under Parts A and B, there are no provider networks; so, you can go to any doctor or hospital you want, so long as they accept Medicare.
+Under Part A and B, there are no provider networks; so, you can go to any doctor or hospital you want, so long as they accept Medicare.

-If you go to a provider who is not in the network, your claim may not have coverage, or you’ll pay more for the out of network services.
+If you go to a provider out of the network, your claim may not have coverage, or you’ll pay more for services.